Timeline of Cardinal George Pell’s career and accusations

-An Australian court will rule next Wednesday on the appeal for Cardinal George Pell on his five convictions for molesting two choirboys in a cathedral more than two decades ago.
+An Australian appeals court on Wednesday upheld convictions against Cardinal George Pell for molesting two choirboys in a cathedral more than two decades ago.
 Some events in Pell’s career and the criminal case:

 July 16, 1996: Auxiliary Bishop George Pell is appointed Archbishop of Melbourne.
 He molests two choir boys that December inside St. Patrick’s Cathedral, according to testimony from one of the victims.